 The following is a guest blog from Jose Ventura, an amazing person with ADHD living in Chile.

-If we think of Control as an equation, the left-hand side would contain an expression consisting of different variables, and the right-hand side would be the results.
+If we think of control as an equation, the left side would contain an expression of different variables, and the right side would be the results.
 Variables of Control are entities, objects, or people; the result is how these interact.
 For example, when I (entity) toggle (action) a light switch (object), I expect a light to turn on or off.
-The curious thing about equality is that the result is also an expression, maybe because the light is on, I toggle the switch to turn it off.
+The curious thing about equality is that the result is also an expression; maybe because the light is on, I toggle the switch to turn it off.

-It is much easier to identify the different Control variables from the equation’s side performing actions rather than results.
+Identifying the different control variables from the equation’s side by performing actions rather than results is much easier.
 The light being on did not deliberately cause me to turn it off; I, for some reason, decided to turn it off.
-This difference serves as an introduction to another variable of Control — Choice.
-It is debatable whether Choice exists or if it is an illusion that stems from an initial trigger such as the Big Bang; however, for simplicity, I will refer to Choice as something that could have been something else, given the evaluation of a condition.
+This difference serves as an introduction to another variable of control — choice.
+It is debatable whether choice exists or if it is an illusion that stems from an initial trigger such as the Big Bang; however, for simplicity, I will refer to Choice as something that could have been something else, given the evaluation of a condition.

 Let us define an equation: